Veams/generator-veams/README.md

  * [grunt-prettysass](https://github.com/brandonminch/grunt-prettysass) - Format your SASS-files
  * [grunt-photobox](https://github.com/stefanjudis/grunt-photobox) - Take snapshots from homepage
  * [grunt-bless](https://github.com/stefanjudis/grunt-bless) - Split your css after you reach size limit for ie9
- * [grunt-combine-media-queries](https://github.com/stefanjudis/grunt-combine-media-queries) - When you use mixins in your SASS files, you can combine your media queries with this module
+ * [grunt-combine-media-queries](https://github.com/stefanjudis/grunt-combine-media-queries) - When you use mixins for media queries in your SASS files, you can combine your media queries with this module

+## Gruntfile
+We use for our Gruntfile the grunt module [load-grunt-configs](https://github.com/creynders/load-grunt-configs/) to split this file up in multiple files.
+These files you can find in this directory:

+ * helper_files/grunt

 ## CMS snippets (work in progress)
 You can choose between multiple content management systems (Drupal, Typo3, Magnolia, CoreMedia).